 Neither snow nor rain nor heat nor gloom of night keeps a mail carrier from sticking to her delivery schedule.
-Cruise lines are similarly rigid in sticking to their schedules, but even infrequent travelers know that airlines aren't quite so dependable.
-When inclement weather or other delays strand you in an airport far from the port, your cruise ship will still depart on time.
-Cruisers who miss their departures have a few options.
+Cruise lines are similarly rigid in sticking to their schedules, but even infrequent travelers know that air travel isn’t quite so dependable.
+When inclement weather, mechanical issues, or other travel delays and cancellations strand you in an airport far from the port, your cruise departure will still be on time, as they won’t stop moving for delayed flights.
+Cruise ship passengers who miss their departures have a few options.
 None of them are ideal, but it might still be possible to salvage the trip and board the ship a day or two later.
 Travelers who can't make that happen and turn around to head home may be able to get some money back.

 I'm Missing My Cruise.
 Now What?